spajus/ruby-gamedev-book/09_warming_up.md

 tileset](http://opengameart.org/content/ground-tileset-grass-sand) looks like a good place to start.

+### Integrating With Texture Packer

-However, after downloading and extracting the tileset, it's obvious that [`Gosu::Image#load_tiles`](http://www.libgosu.org/rdoc/Gosu/Image.html#load_tiles-class_method) will not suffice, since it only supports tiles of same size, and there is a tileset in the package that looks like this:
+After downloading and extracting the tileset, it's obvious that [`Gosu::Image#load_tiles`](http://www.libgosu.org/rdoc/Gosu/Image.html#load_tiles-class_method) will not suffice, since it only supports tiles of same size, and there is a tileset in the package that looks like this: